sisl/NeuralVerification.jl/README.md

 # NeuralVerification.jl

-This repo contains implementation of various methods to soundly verify deep neural networks.
+This library contains implementations of various methods to soundly verify deep neural networks.
-We verify whether a neural network satisfies certain input-output constraints.
+In general, we verify whether a neural network satisfies certain input-output constraints.
 The verification methods are divided into five categories:
 * *Reachability methods:*
 ExactReach, Ai2, MaxSens